board of directors

 David Cooke.
 Director of Berea College's Grow Appalachia and Appalachian Fund.
 A southern West Virginia native whose diverse contributions to the Appalachian region have included teaching industrial arts to high school students and owning a furniture-building enterprise.
 He also served as an extension agent in the West Virginia coal fields where he worked with landholders and entrepreneurs in agro-forestry and other natural resource-based small businesses.

 Corey Craig.
-Chief Executive Officer of Citizens Bank in Mt.
+President/Chief Executive Officer of Citizens Bank in Mt.
 Vernon.
-Former president of Community Trust Bank.
 B.S. in Business Administration from Berea College-1997.
 Graduate School of Banking at Louisiana State University, 2003.
-Chairman of Rockcastle County Industrial Authority and Economic Development Board.
-Serve on the Kentucky Music Hall of Fame and Museum Inc. Board of Directors.
-Serves on the Cumberland Valley Area Development District Board of Directors.
+Berea College Outstanding Young Alumnus-2007, Rockcastle County Industrial Development Authority, Southeast Kentucky Economic Development Board, Bankers Bank of Kentucky Board.

 Vonda Poynter.
 Director of consulting for the Federation of Appalachian Housing Enterprises.
 A Rockcastle County native, she brings more than a quarter century of experience managing community and economic development projects.
 Vonda has been involved in over 100 projects including the development of public facility strategies, capital improvement plans, downtown revitalization, housing, public facilities improvements and neighborhood redevelopment.